Switch version tested

 Mass murder has never been more adorable…

-As I’ve progressed through the game some levels have been pretty tricky, there is a hint function that will give you a clue to help you or failing that there’s an option to see a sped-up walkthrough of the level so there’s always an option if you get stuck which is a nice touch.
+As I’ve progressed through the game some levels have been pretty tricky, there is a hint function that will give you a clue to help you or failing that there’s an option to see a sped-up walkthrough of the level.
+There’s always an option if you get stuck which is a nice touch.
 These hints cost coins which can be earned during the course of the main game or there’s a game mode available from the main menu where you can earn coins.
 These coins can also be used to unlock new kills so there are multiple reasons to be earning the coins.

 TBG Score: 7/10